LDAP Workstation Authentication

-Once you have a working LDAP server, you will need to install libraries on the client that will know how and when to contact it.
-On Ubuntu, this has been traditionally accomplished by installing the libnss-ldap package, but nowadays you should use SSSD.
-Please refer to SSSD and LDAP.
+Once you have a working LDAP server, you will need to install libraries on the client that know how and when to contact it.
+On Ubuntu, this has been traditionally accomplished by installing the libnss-ldap

-User and Group Management - ldapscripts
+User and group management - ldapscripts

-Another very common usage case for having an LDAP server is to store unix user and group information in the directory.
+Another very common usage case for having an LDAP server is to store Unix user and group information in the directory.
 There are many tools out there, but usually big deployments will have developed their own.
 Here we will briefly show how to use the ldapscripts

-Install the package:
+Install the package

 sudo apt install ldapscripts